krishanthisera/CKS-Challenges/challenge-03.md

 protectKernelDefaults: true # 4.2.6 Ensure that the --protect-kernel-defaults argument is set to true
 ```

-Above should be set on kubelet in both the nodes.
+Above should be set on both the nodes.

 ### Scheduler and Controller-Manager